-Presented by Southwestern Law School's Donald E. Biederman Entertainment and Media Law Institute.

-Welcome to the 14th annual international entertainment and media law program in London UK, hosted and presented by Southwestern Law School.
+The only summer abroad law program devoted exclusively to international entertainment law!
+Presented by Southwestern Law School's Donald E. Biederman Entertainment and Media Law Institute Welcome to the 15th annual international entertainment and media law program in London, UK, hosted and presented by Southwestern Law School.
 The first summer abroad program wholly dedicated to international entertainment and media law, this five-week excursion is designed to provide a unique and inspiring educational and international networking experience for law school students in the United States and abroad.

-Running from Sunday, June 10th through Friday, July 13th, the program offers attendees an opportunity to enroll in up to 2 of the 4 courses on offer for a total of 6 academic credits under American Bar Association guidelines.
+Running from Sunday, June 16 through Friday, July 19, the program offers attendees an opportunity to enroll in up to 2 of the 4 courses on offer for a total of 6 academic credits under American Bar Association guidelines.
 The courses are taught in London for a total of 4 hours a day from Monday through Thursday, enabling the participants to imbibe the historic and cultural aspects of the country during off hours and to explore nearby regions and even take domestic trips throughout Europe over the extended weekend.
 The program further features excursions to visit the UK Supreme Court, the Royal Courts of Justice, Chelsea Stadium, and other legal, entertainment, media and cultural institutions in London.

+CALENDAR

+Saturday, June 15

+Students check into College Hall

+Sunday, June 16

-Sunday, June 10 Mandatory Orientation; Thames River Cruise
+Mandatory Orientation; Thames River Cruise

+Monday, June 17

-Monday, June 11 Classes begin
+Classes begin

+Wednesday, July 17

-Wednesday, July 11 Last day of classes
+Last day of classes

+Thursday, July 18

-Thursday, July 12 Final exams in International Entertainment Law and International Art Law
+Final exams in International Entertainment Law and International Art Law

-Friday, July 13
+Friday, July 19

-Final exams in International Sports Law and

-Negotiating and Drafting International Entertainment

-Contracts; Farewell Dinner Party
+Final exams in Comparative Media Law and Negotiating and Drafting International Entertainment Contracts; Farewell Dinner Party

+Sunday, July 21

-Sunday, July 15 Last day to vacate College Hall
+Last day to vacate College Hall

 COURSES & SCHEDULE

 Courses meet Monday through Thursday in the first four weeks of the program, and Monday through Wednesday in the final week.
 Students may enroll in two of the following courses (one course in Period One and a second course in Period Two):

 PERIOD ONE

 9:00 to 11:00 a.m.

 International Entertainment Law (3 units)

-or
+O

 International Art Law (3 units)

+PERIOD TWO

-PERIOD TWO 11:10 a.m. to 1:10 p.m.
-International Sports Law (3 units)
+11:10 a.m. to 1:10 p.m.